 Most web hosting companies that provide WordPress-specific hosting packages promise impressive page load times.

-By “server level” I mean that the caching is activated by your hosting provider for all of your domains, and not by a plugin inside your WordPress dashboard for each individual domain.
+By “server level” I mean that the caching is activated by your hosting provider, and not by a plugin inside your WordPress dashboard (such as WP-Rocket).

-The problem with this approach is that caching often “breaks” membership sites.
+The problem with this approach is that server level caching often “breaks” membership sites.

-Furthermore, if you turn your caching OFF (assuming your hosting provider even gives you that option) you will lose the primary benefit that the hosting company promises in the first place (increased site speed)!
+Furthermore, if you turn your caching OFF—assuming your hosting provider even gives you that option—you will lose the main benefit that the hosting company promises you in the first place—increased site speed!

 In a best case scenario, caching isn’t implemented as one big on/off switch but rather as a series of performance improvement “layers”.

-If you were able to disable just that particular layer, you’d still be able to retain the speed benefits of having the other layers enabled (like say Memcached or Redis).
+If you could disable just that particular layer, you’d still be able to employ other layers such as Redis and OPCache.

-Unfortunately, none of the managed WordPress hosting companies I’ve worked with allow you to enable and disable individual caching layers.
+Unfortunately, most of the managed WordPress hosting companies I’ve worked with don’t allow you to enable and disable individual caching layers.